ERamaM/PMDLComparator/README.md

 Run the training procedure and next event prediction with the following command (inside the "code" folder)

     python train.py --dataset ../data/Helpdesk.csv

+# Hinkka

+For this study is better to create a new anaconda environment.
+Create an environment based on tensorflow-gpu (to install the gpu dependencies) and python3.6

+    conda create -n hinkka python=3.6 tensorflow-gpu theano pygpu

+Activate the environment and install additional pip dependencies:

+    conda activate hinkka
+    python -m pip install nltk==3.5 pillow==7.1.2 pyclustering==0.9.3.1 regex==2020.5.14

+Then, install theano and lasagne (0.2.dev1):

+    python -m pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip

+Then, force Theano to use a GPU.
+For that, edit the file ~/.theanorc (create it if it does not exist) with the following information

+    [global]
+    device = cuda
+    floatX = float32

+To run the experiments, you need to specify the json configuration file.
+That is done like:

+    python main.py -c config/pmdlcomparator.json

+The configuration automatically takes care of the iteration over the datasets used in the paper.
+Check whether the gpu is being used by searching the following message at runtime (with your installed graphics card):

+    Mapped name None to device cuda: GeForce RTX 2080 SUPER (0000:01:00.0)

+The results are stored in the directory "output".
+The code generates a bunch of .txt, .csv, and .json that can be safely removed.
+The .json MIGHT be a caching procedure so, if the code is behaving strangely, just delete these files generated.

+The script provided "delete_cache.sh" does precisely just that.